PRESBYTERIAN WOMEN OF MISSION PRESBYTERY BY-LAWS

-6.01k instruct Moderator-Elect of her responsibilities and duties, introduce her to General Council at November meeting before her election and installation, introduce her to Presbytery at March Presbytery Meeting prior to her taking office.
+6.01k instruct newest Co-Moderator of her responsibilities and duties, introduce her to General Council at Summer meeting following her election and installation.

-6.01l attend Presbytery General Council, Presbytery Meetings, Synod Coordinating Team meetings, Synod PW Gathering, Churchwide PW Gathering as a voting delegate, Women’s Conference at MO Ranch (if funds are available), Cluster meetings and other meetings as needed.
+6.01l coordinate with other Co-Moderator to attend Presbytery General Council, Presbytery Meetings, Synod Coordinating Team meetings, Synod PW Gathering, Churchwide PW Gathering as a voting delegate, Women’s Conference at MO Ranch (if funds are available), Cluster meetings and other meetings as needed.

 6.01m coordinate with Treasurer for access to financial accounts and records.

 6.01n coordinate Training for PWMPCT